Discrete turn strategies emerge in information-limited navigation: Transitions between turn strategies

 \section{Transitions between turn strategies}

-In the absence of directional information, we have seen that tumbles by $\Delta\theta\sim U(-\pi,\pi)$ perform better than continuous steering.
-It is possible to do better by controlling the turn angle, and we will show that best strategy at low information rates is in fact to \emph{reverse} direction, $\Delta\theta=\pi$.
+In the absence of directional information, we have seen that tumbles, i.e. turns by a randomly chosen angle $\Delta\theta\sim U(-\pi,\pi)$, perform better than continuous steering.
+It is possible to do better by controlling the turn angle, and the best strategy at low information rates is in fact to \emph{reverse} direction, $\Delta\theta=\pi$.
 The Fokker-Planck equation for this strategy is

-and the information rate is still \eqref{eq:info}.
-The optimal rate of reversal is at low information rates is
+and the information rate is still (\ref{eq:info}).
+The optimal rate of reversal at low information rates is (appendix \ref{sec:Parametric_ansatz_reverse}, figure \refsub{fig:Numerical-2D}B)

 This strategy uses half as much information for the same speed as tumbling: $v/v_{0}\approx\sqrt{i/2D_{r}}$ for $i\ll D_{r}$.
-But at high information, the best that it can do is to place all probability density within $\left|\theta\right|<\pi/2$ (shown in figure \ref{fig:Performance-of-steering-vs-tumbles}B), leading to $\left\langle \cos\theta\right\rangle _{\theta}=2/\pi\approx0.64$.
-Hence figure \ref{fig:Performance-of-steering-vs-tumbles} shows a crossover: a transition between reverse and tumble being the best strategy, among the three not using the sign.
+Curiously, in this limit reverse achieves the same performance as the steering solution $\mu(\theta)$.
+But at high information rates, the best that it can do is to place all probability density within $\left|\theta\right|<\pi/2$ (shown in figure \refsub{fig:Numerical-2D}B), leading to $\left\langle \cos\theta\right\rangle _{\theta}=2/\pi\approx0.64$.
+Hence figure \ref{fig:Performance-2D} shows a crossover: a transition between reverse and tumble being the best strategy, among the three not using the sign of $\theta$.